raspberrypilearning/star-collector/en/step_3.md

 --- task ---

-Switch back to the Unity Editor and find the 'Collect Sound' property of the 'StarController' script in the Inspector window for the Star.
+Switch back to the Unity Editor and click on the **Star** GameObject in the Hierarchy window.

+Find the 'Collect Sound' property of the Star's 'StarController' script component in the Inspector window.

 Click on the circle to the right of the 'Collect Sound' property and choose the **Collect** sound: